sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/DOCS.md

 ### Option: `snapshot_time_of_day`

 The time of day (local time) that new snapshots should be created in 24 hour "HH:MM" format.
 When not specified (the default), snapshots are created at the same time of day of the most recent snapshot.

+### Options: `delete_after_upload` (default: False)

+Deletes snapshot from Home Assistant immediately after uploading them to Google Drive.
+This is useful if you have very limited space inside Home Assistant, since you only need to have available space for a single snapshot locally.

 ### Option: `specify_snapshot_folder` (default: False)